tldr-pages/tldr/pages/osx/photolibraryd.md

 # photolibraryd

-> This handles all photo library requests.
+> The photo library agent.
 > It should not be invoked manually.

 - Start the daemon: